aexyzk/YAMPDVRCOSCDRPC/README.md

 ```
 5. Then you can run it :]

+## QnA
+ - Where exe?
+  *im getting a windows vm to publish windows binaries*

 ---

+## (Running from source)
+1. Install Python (I used 3.11)
+2. Decompress the .zip
+3. Use a Terminal (Powershell, Alacritty, Konsole, etc), to navigate to the main folder.
+4. Run `python3 ./main.py` to open the python file.

 ## Reqired For Discord (If running from source)
 1. Go to Discord Dev Hub https://discord.com/developers/applications